Winky's Horse: Plot

 Six-year-old Winky Wong and her mother immigrate from China to the Netherlands to help her father at his Chinese restaurant, where she meets delivery driver Samir and his girlfriend Sofie.
 While she is happy to see her father again, she struggles to adapt the language and general culture of the country.

 After a humiliating experience at her first day of school, Winky encounters a pony named Saartje and befriends her owners Tante Cor and Oom Siem.

 She begins to visit the pony regularly and becomes adored by it.
 She later asks them if they are willing to teach her how to ride one.
 They are willing to give her lessons, but her parents refuse because they think it is dangerous for her to ride one.
 In school, she learns about the Sinterklaas holiday and traditions.

 Winky's mother later gets a call about her sick mother and returns to China.
-Saddened by her absence, Winky visits Saartje for confort.
+Saddened by her absence, Winky visits Saartje for comfort.
 However, when she later visits her again with her friend Maaike, Siem informs them that the horse was euthanized due to her sickness and old age.
 Winky is devastated and heartbroken by this.

 A few weeks later, her class announces that Sinterklaas and his Zwarte Pieten would be arriving in the village and they are invited for the annual parade.
 Winky, still grieving over Saartje and knowing she will not ever get a horse from her parents, decides that she should ask one from him and draws a picture of a horse for him.
 Samir brings Winky to the parade after her father refuses, but fails to deliver the drawing.